 According to the law, one cannot attack without the permission of the owner, and certain sanctions follow for such an act.
 Unfortunately, the legal system and supporting institutions are often unable to monitor the development of cybercrime successfully enough, so the perpetrators in many cases remain undetected or unpunished.
 This makes space for attacks by people who do not plan to commit a crime for personal gain but for various motives, who sometimes try to find and attack vulnerable systems and applications just for fun and cause great damage.
 Attackers intensively explore areas of vulnerability and attacks are increasingly targeted at web applications.
 Ethical hackers use their knowledge and skills to analyze and increase security.
 In order to better protect the system from future attacks, ethical hackers must think like real attackers and act like malicious users.
-Although ethical hackers may abuse their knowledge at some point, it is easy to distinguish ethical from malicious hackers; according to Engebretson (2010) "differences can be boiled down to three key points: authorization, motivation, and intent" (p.
+Although ethical hackers; according to Engebretson (2010) "differences can be boiled down to three key points: authorization, motivation, and intent" (p.
 3).